wp-plugins/microblog-poster/readme.txt

 Basically first you'll need to create a VKontakte APP in order to auto publish.

-    1. Please browse to this url: https://vk.com/dev Select 'Standalone Application', then click 'Connect Application'.
+    1. Please go at this url: https://vk.com/dev Select 'Standalone Application', then click 'Connect Application'.

     2. Get the code by SMS and then confirm it.
 Click 'Confirm'.